aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/document-conversion/xps-to-pdf/_index.md

 ---
-title: XPS to PDF
+title: XPS To PDF
-linktitle: XPS to PDF
+linktitle: XPS To PDF
 second_title: Aspose.PDF for .NET API Reference
 description: Step by step guide to convert XPS file to PDF with Aspose.PDF for .NET.
 type: docs
 weight: 350
 url: /net/document-conversion/xps-to-pdf/
 ---
 In this tutorial, we will walk you through how to convert XPS file to PDF using Aspose.PDF library for .NET step by step.
 We'll detail the provided C# source code and show you how to implement it in your own projects.
 By the end of this tutorial, you will be able to easily convert XPS files to PDF documents.

 ## Step 1: Set Documents Directory